Ravenslofty/mistral/docs/cyclonev_details.rst

 routing logic.
 In addition a common control subblock selects and dispatches clock, enable, clear, etc signals.

+Carry and share chain in the order lab (x, y+1) cell 9 -> cells 0-9 ->
+lab (x, u-1) cell 0.
+The BTO, TTO and BYPASS muxes control the connections in between 5-cell blocks.

 .. figure:: lab-common.*
    :width: 50%